British propaganda during World War II: Anti-Japanese

 Although Winston Churchill found the disaster at Singapore and the loss of Burma, Hong Kong, and Malaya humiliating, Brendan Bracken, the minister of information regarded it as impossible to rouse the British to sentiments similar to those the British public held toward Germany, as the Japanese were across the globe and the Germans there, and his views prevailed.

 The Pacific war was regarded as peripheral by most British, but anti-Japanese sentiment was used in one African recruiting poster.
 Posters depicting British and Australian unity often featured a Japanese figure.

-The British attack on Burma was taken chiefly so that the British could say that they had taken back their colonial possessions with their own armies.
+The Burma campaign was taken chiefly so that the British government could say that they had recaptured their territories with their own armies.
 It was so neglected in news and propaganda that it was termed the "forgotten army".
 Similar campaigns were conducted in Malaya and Singapore, for the same reason, even though military officials preferred joining forces with the American campaigns.

 A pamphlet for soldiers, "The Japanese in Battle" set out to debunk the myth of the Japanese superman after the initial wave of Japanese victories.

-The Spectator supported the bombing of Japan on the grounds of the atrocities committed against downed airmen and in China.
+The Spectator supported the bombing of Japan due to Japanese atrocities committed against downed Allied airmen and in China.